Kwaku Sekyi-Appiah

-Kwaku Sekyi-Appiah (born 13 January 1910) is a Ghanaian politician who was a member of the first parliament of the second Republic of Ghana.
+Kwaku Sekyi-Appiah (born 13 January 1910, date of death unknown) was a Ghanaian politician who was a member of the first parliament of the second Republic of Ghana.
 He represented Asikuma-Brakwa constituency under the membership of the progress party (PP).

 Early life and education

 Sekyi-Appiah was born on 13 January 1910.
 He attended Wesleyan School.
 He worked as a Farmer and Businessman before going into Parliament.